Gelehead/L_systems/documentation/grammar_h.md

 This is a subtle but dangerous bug that's common in C++ code, and it explains exactly the pattern of errors you're seeing.
 ```

+Other problem with pointers was solved adding pointers everywhere and instantiating symbols as REFERENCES instead of objects and modifying those so the changes are consistent when using the symbols